decentralized-identity/keri/docs/Q-and-A.md

 ## How does KERI scale
 `KEL`, `KERL` and `KAACE` might well be very lean alternatives to blockchain based solutions.
 The hard part is the ambient verifiable architecture.

+## How does KERI keep identifiers secure?
+By the mechanism of availability, consistency, and duplicity.\
+We have to handle `race conditions` too, just like any other distributed database or blockchain.

+## What are the security risks of KERI with regard to the identity protocol?
+Harm that can be done to the a `controller`: Unavailability, loss of control authority, externally forced duplicity\
+Harm that can be done to a `validator`: _Inadvertent acceptance_ of verifiable - but forged or duplicitous events

+Breaking the promise of global consistemcy by a controller is a provable liability.
+However, global consistency may only matter after members of that community need to interact, not before.

+## What happens if I or other people are offline?
+Any controller can install a Service/Agent Log, controlled by them.

 ## How are KERI witnesses and watchers incentived to spread KELs and KERLs and make them available?
 {TBW}